southerncoalition/southerncoalition/README.md

 2. Transparency
 3. Shareability/Replicability

-The ability to consolidate and disseminate tools here will hopefully allow research at SCSJ to contribute to the building of movements of which we are a part.
+The ability to consolidate and disseminate tools here will hopefully allow research at SCSJ to contribute to the building the of movements of which we are a part.